ucsb/campus-cloud-docs/docs/gcp/networking.md

 ## Requesting Network Resources

+Your project is automatically attached to the campus Shared VPC at provisioning and receives outbound internet access via Cloud NAT — no ticket is needed for basic connectivity.

-All networking must be provisioned by the Cloud Team.
-Submit a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5) (Cloud Services) with:
+For anything beyond standard outbound access (additional subnets, VPC peering, firewall rule changes), open a [ServiceNow ticket](https://ucsb.service-now.com/it?id=it_sc_cat_item&sys_id=c60e6bf2dbf398900c2e38f0ad961908&sysparm_category=eb1eaff2dbf398900c2e38f0ad9619d5) (Cloud Services) with:

 * Your GCP project ID
-* The connectivity you need (Cloud NAT, a VPC subnet, etc.)
+* What you need and why
 * The region (us-central1 or us-west1)
 * Any specific CIDR or peering requirements